 From the point of view of bounded reverse mathematics, the area that tries to pinpoint the minimal reasoning power needed to prove mathematical theorems, it is very interesting to understand what is the complexity of reasoning required to prove properties of expander graphs, and thus what is the the complexity of reasoning in expander-based proofs such as the known proofs of SL = L [Rei08, RV05].
-This paper makes a step in this direction by showing that an expander construction can be formalized within the system VNC1.
+This paper makes a step in this direction by showing that an expander construction can be formalized within the system VNC.

 A number of open questions remain.
-Can we formalize expanders in a weaker theory than VNC^1 , e.g., the system of TC^0 reasoning?
+Can we formalize expanders in a weaker theory than VNC, e.g., the system of TC reasoning?
 Can Reingold's result that undirected graph connectivity is in deterministic logspace [Rei08] be formalized in the system of logspace reasoning?
-The analysis of graph powering given in this paper and the analysis of replacement product given in [ASS08] are not strong enough to achieve that goal4.
+The analysis of graph powering given in this paper and the analysis of replacement product given in [ASS08] are not strong enough to achieve that goal.

-Finally, as was already asked by [Jeř11b], can the AKS construction of expanders be modified to yield U{E^} -uniform sorting networks?
+Finally, as was already asked by [Je $\check{1}1b$ ], can the AKS construction of expanders be modified to yield $U{E^}$ -uniform sorting networks?

 Acknowledgements We want to thank Denis Thérien and Pascal Tesson for inviting V.K., A.K., and M.K. to the 2007 McGill Complexity Workshop in Barbados, where this paper was initiated.
 V.K. and A.K. also wish to thank Josh Buresh-Oppenheim, Shlomo Hoory, and Rahul Santhanam for our many discussions on expander graphs.
-S.B. thanks Amir Akbar Tabatabai and Raheleh Jalali for useful discussions on VNC1, and Rosalie Iemhoff and Anupam Das for discussions on intuitionistic logic.
+V.K. and A.K. are particularly thankful to Russell Impagliazzo for inviting them to spend a semester at UCSD in the spring of 2016, where this work was finally completed.
+S.B. thanks Amir Akbar Tabatabai and Raheleh Jalali for useful discussions on VNC, and Rosalie Iemhoff and Anupam Das for discussions on intuitionistic logic.
 We also thank Anupam Das for his comments on our paper, and Albert Atserias for clarifying to us the history of the MLK proof system.
-We are very grateful to Emil Jeřábek for pointing out some errors in the previous version of this paper.
+We are especially grateful to Emil Jeřábek for carefully reading our manuscript and pointing out some errors in the early versions.